|

 from Heaven and struck the earth at the town of Vagharshapat with a golden

-rising from the ashes.
+temple rising from the ashes.
 Gregory built the church of his dream.
-He renamed
+He

-Only-Begotten" in Armenian).
-Because St. Gregory brought the light of
+Descent of the Only-Begotten" in Armenian).
+Because St. Gregory brought

-Christianity to the Armenian people, he is called "the Illuminator"
+the light of Christianity to the Armenian people, he is called "the

-Church of Caesarea.
-In the fifth century, St. Isaac the Great and St. Mesrob
+from the Church of Caesarea.
+In the fifth century, St. Isaac the Great

 Throughout their entire history, Armenian Christians

-then Turks.
-In 1915 over one million Armenians were killed by Turks and many
+and then Turks.
+In 1915 over one million Armenians were killed by Turks

-more were enslaved and taken to Turkey (the population of Armenia in 2003 was
+and many more were enslaved and taken to Turkey (the population of Armenia

-3.8 million people).
-When Armenia was a Soviet Republic, Christians were
+in 2003 was 3.8 million people).
+When Armenia was a Soviet Republic, Christians

-Armenia.
+in Armenia.
 Instead Armenian Christians celebrate the Nativity at Epiphany.
-Unlike

-most Eastern Christians, they make the sign of the cross from the left to the
+Unlike most Eastern Christians, they make the sign of the cross from the

 Sacred Music in the Armenian Church

-liturgical chant are dated in the 5th century and credited to St. Mesrob, an
+chant are dated in the 5th century and credited to St. Mesrob, an inventor

 of Armenian Church music lay in Jewish biblical tunes, Zoroastrian ritual